wjohnson777/Arcade-Game/README.md

 ## Instructions

-The main objective is to move your player across the game board while avoiding the enemy bugs to get to the water and score.
+The main objective is to move your player across the game board using the arrow keys on the keyboard.

+Avoid the enemy bugs to get to the water and score.

 If your hit by an enemy bug the score resets back to '0' and your player is set back to the beginning.